-How to choose the best pull up bar
+How to buy the best pull up bar

 Pull up bars come in a variety of shape and form and you should always do your research before you invest in one.

 If you are in a rented property, you might not be able to drill a solid, mounted pull up bar into the wall.
 Luckily, there are free-standing, and door pull up bars that don't require any drilling or much DIY skills at all.

 The two main features to consider is max load and versatility.
 The non-freestanding versions should have at least a few different grip positions (wide grip, narrow grip and neutral grip) and around a 110-150 kg max load.

 Free standing pull up frames should include other features, like a padded back and arm rests provide support during workouts.
 Some models also include grips at the base of the frame so you can mix up your press up routine as well.

 Generally, free standing pull up frames' max load is less than the wall-mounted variety and is between 120-140 kg.

 Do pull up bars damage doors?

 Neither stand alone, nor wall mounted pull up bars damage doors, because they aren't attached to the door frames.
 Door pull up bars – the ones you attach to door frames – shouldn't damage doors either, but make sure you check what is the minimum and maximum door width the bar can support.

 Are pull up bars safe?

 A good quality pull up bar installed correctly is always safe to use.
 That being said always test the bar a bit before you apply your weight onto it.
 The stability of pull up bars depends on the way it was assembled or attached to the wall/door frame.

 Alternatively, you can always purchase an exercise floor mat, like the Mirafit folding exercise mat (opens in new tab), that could help you land softer.